-Selwyn's Police Regulatory Law practice includes administrative, labour and employment law on behalf of senior police officers and rank and file including Constables and Sergeants.
+Selwyn's Law Enforcement practice includes administrative, labour and employment law on behalf of senior police officers, Correctional executives, managers and rank and file including Constables and Sergeants

 Selwyn has provided counsel to Police Officers including defending Police Officers under Part V of the Police Services Act, including appeals to the Ontario Civilian Police Commission;

 providing representaton at the Human Rights Tribunal of Ontario in discrimination in employment issues including race, colour, gender, sexual orientation, disability and and marital status; providing representation before inquests under the Coroners Act;.